In 2019, it was revealed that the £10.1bn UK coffee shop sector achieved twenty years of sustained growth.

 As an independent cafe owner, this might make you wonder if it’s really worth it.
-How can one compete against the big boys with their ever-present nature, huge marketing budgets, clever coffee marketing and loyalty schemes that appear to draw people back to their establishments time and again?
+How can one compete against the big boys with their ever-present nature, huge marketing budgets, clever coffee marketing and pockets that are deep enough to contend with force majeure events?

 The good news?
-You absolutely can compete on a level playing field with these big boys, and for one very simple reason.
+You absolutely can compete on a level playing field with these big boys, and come back stronger than ever from crises like Covid-19.

 Big time marketing has rapidly become democratised, thanks to low-cost, brilliant outreach tools and marketing strategies we can all undertake without huge budgets or marketing professionals at our disposal.